Engine FitterAshish Kunwar | Aircraft Technician | Indian Air Force

 What is Engine Fitter?

-Aircraft Technician Ashish Kunwar invested 10 years in Engine Fitter.
-Aircraft Technician Ashish Kunwar describes Engine Fitter as:
+Aircraft Technician Ashish Kunwar has 10 years of professional experience in Engine Fitter.
+Aircraft Technician Ashish Kunwar outlines Engine Fitter as:

 Engine Fitter is basically a Technician who is taking care of engine of an aircraft and do the maintenance like materials handling, equipment, refueling equipment and installations, diagnosis and rectification of faults in Engine.